 The tour includes entry fees for the strawberry picking, but not for sledding, or the Mishima Skywalk (which costs ¥1,000 for adults).
 You will need to bring appropriate clothing for the snow experience.
 If cherry blossom has not yet bloomed, you may visit a plum blossom festival.

 Leaving Tokyo rather early in the morning, you’ll be taken all the way to Tochigi Prefecture to admire the famous wisteria of Ashikaga Flower Park.
-This garden, 111 miles away, has six species of wisteria and some of the oldest and largest in all of Japan.
+This garden, roughly 96km away from downtown Tokyo, has six species of wisteria and some of the oldest and largest in all of Japan.
 Grown onto canopies and tunnels, they have a variety of colors, although the ancient purple trees are the most famous.

 Hitachi Seaside Park is a surreal sight in spring, with 4.5 million baby blue eyes (nemophila) carpeting the hills and blending with the blue skies.
 Located near the Pacific Ocean, the park incorporates sand dunes, forests and grasslands as well as their annual rotation of flowers.

 The parks both have food stands and flower-themed treats like ice creams and drinks.

 On this flowery Fuji day trip you’ll visit the gorgeous Shibazakura Festival that takes place each year in front of Mt.
 Fuji.
 With over 800,000 shibazakura blooming in a variety of colors, you’ll be treated to some amazing views.
 The tour includes all-you-can-eat seasonal fruit picking, although the exact seasonal fruit varies.
 There’s also a buffet lunch and some shopping time built in.

 The tour includes entry tickets for the flower park.

 4. Mount Fuji cherry blossoms and strawberry picking